 Frankly the way that Rowling tried to dress it up and shove it at us really doesn’t work.
 Not unless Rowling was trying to say something altogether different from what we thought she was showing us.

-In retrospect, I’d say she was so bound and determined to conceal the fact that Snape and Lily had once actually been considered to be friends, and lob it at us as one of her bombshells in the final book led her to constructing a grand exhibition of character assassination on everyone present for it.
+In retrospect, I’d say she was so bound and determined to conceal the fact that Snape and Lily had once actually been considered to be friends, and lob it at us as one of her bombshells in the final book led her to construct a grand exhibition of character assassination of everyone present for it.
 But by the end of DHs I still can’t be certain that deliberate character assassination of all and sundry might not have been exactly what she intended.
+That certainly appeared to be the overriding theme of DHs from where I was sitting.

 And whatever that “something else” she was trying to convey may have been, it wasn’t very nice.
 And it definitely did not say anything nice about Lily Evans, who at that point we had all really wanted to be able to think well of.